openzipkin/brave/brave/README.md

 is generally a safe object to expose to third-party code to add tags.

-`Tracer.currentSpan()` should be reserved for framework code that cannot reference the span explicitly which to close or abandon an operation.
+`Tracer.currentSpan()` should be reserved for framework code that cannot reference the span it wants to finish, flush or abandon explicitly.

 `Tracer.nextSpan()` uses the "current span" to determine a parent.
 This creates a child of whatever is in-flight.